wp-plugins/13-moon-synchronometer/readme.txt

 == Frequently Asked Questions ==

 1. What is the meaning of life?

+The purpose is for your good, and your trust will grow to include peace on earth.

-* Please try to keep your questions on the topic of the plugin
+* Perhaps future questions will be on the topic of the plugin

 == Screenshots ==

 1. Sidebar view
-2. Day detail for launch day, Nov 13, 2013 Kin 14 - WHITE MAGNETIC WIZARD
+2. Day detail for launch day Nov 13 2013 Kin 14 WHITE MAGNETIC WIZARD
 3. Use the handy 13-Moon Calendar Widget
 4. Navigate to settings
 5. Options panel